DaanDeMeyer/reproc/README.md

   compile and run the tests on the platforms you don't have access to.

-  Tests will be compiled with sanitizers in CI so make sure to not introduce any leaks or undefined behaviour.
+  Tests will be compiled with sanitizers in CI so make sure to not introduce any leaks or undefined behavior.
 Enable compiling with sanitizers locally as
   follows:

   `cmake -DREPROC_SANITIZERS=ON ..`